 What is a Registrar?

 Your shareholding in Jardine Lloyd Thompson Group plc ("JLT") is recorded on a register of shareholders.
 The register is a list of the names and addresses of all JLT shareholders and the number of shares they own.
-The register is maintained on behalf of the company by Link Assest Services (formerly Capita Registrars ("the Registrar")).
+The register is maintained on behalf of the company by Equinity ("the Registrar").
 The Registrar updates the register when your personal circumstances or shareholding change, and also sends out your dividend payment and share certificates.

 What should I do with my share certificate?

 Share certificates are evidence of your ownership and should be kept in a safe place.
 You will need the share certificate if you want to sell all or some of your shares in the future.
 We recommend that you keep a separate record of the certificate numbers and the number of shares each certificate covers in case of loss or damage.
 Share certificates are posted to shareholders at their own risk.

 What is the difference between nominal and market value?

 The face value, or "nominal value" of the share is the minimum value.
 However the market value of each JLT share at any particular time is the price at which it may be sold in the market.
 JLT shares are traded on the London Stock Exchange.